MinaProtocol/MIPs/MIPS/mip-zkapps.md

-Having first-pass ledger as snarked ledger means that a snarked ledger can correspond to a set of transactions that aren't fully applied and/or it may include transactions that were applied partially (first-pass) in the previous snarked ledger and fully applied (first-pass and second-pass) in the current one.
+Having first-pass ledger as snarked ledger means that a snarked ledger can correspond to a set of transactions that aren't fully applied and/or it can include transactions that were applied partially (first-pass) in the previous snarked ledger and fully applied (first-pass and second-pass) in the current one.